Role of the Assembly and how it works

 The National Assembly for Wales is the democratically elected body that represents the interests of Wales and its people, makes laws for Wales, and holds the Welsh Government to account.

 This section explains more about the administration of the Assembly and how it works, the Assembly’s achievements, and the history of the institution and its estate.

 The Assembly has three key roles: representing Wales and its people; making laws for Wales; and holding the Welsh Government to account.

 The Assembly makes laws for Wales on specific subject areas.
 Outside these areas, different bodies (like local authorities or the UK government) make laws that apply to Wales.
 Find out who is responsible for what in this section.

 Though the Assembly was only formed in 1999, the history of the movement towards political devolution in Wales dates back to 1886.

 Assembly Members undertake their tasks of representing Wales and its people, making laws for Wales and holding the Welsh Government to account in a number of ways.
 These include attending Plenary debates and sitting on Assembly Committees to discuss specific issues.
 Find out more about how Assembly business is carried out in this section.

-Elections for the 60 seats in the National Assembly for Wales take place every four years.
+Elections for the 60 seats in the National Assembly for Wales take place every five years.
 This section explains how Assembly Members are elected and contains details of past elections.